basespace/basespace-ruby-sdk/README.md

 =========================================

 *  Ruby 1.9.3 or newer.
-*  The multi-part file upload will currently only run on a unix setup.
+*  Multi-part file upload will currently only work on UNIX operating systems (s.a.
+Linux or Mac OS X)

 INSTALL
 =========================================